lazyatom/interblah.net/soups/wiki/how-minitest-works.snip.markdown

 {code ruby,minitest_example}

-This test is obviously extremely dull and pointless, but it contains just enough to exercise the major parts of the framework that I care about.
+This test is obviously *extremely* dull and pointless, but it contains just enough to exercise the major parts of MiniTest that I care about.

 The two hallmark attributes here are:

-* creating an explicit subclass of a framework class
+* creating an explicit subclass of a framework class (`SomethingTest < MiniTest::Unit::TestCase`)
-* defining test behaviour within explicit methods.
+* defining test behaviour within explicit methods (`def setup`, `def test_something` and `def teardown`).

 Running the test